Glucosamine

 Glucosamine Sulfate — Umbrella Review of Health Outcomes

-Umbrella review of 11 systematic reviews (37 RCTs) on glucosamine sulfate for knee OA and other indications.
+Umbrella review of 11 evidence reviews (37 clinical trials) on glucosamine sulfate for knee OA and other indications.
 (2020)

-Glucosamine SULFATE (specifically — not HCl) showed consistent modest benefits on knee OA pain and function.
-CRITICAL DISTINCTION: glucosamine sulfate appears more effective than glucosamine HCl in head-to-head and meta-analyses.
+Glucosamine sulfate (specifically — not HCl) showed consistent modest benefits on knee OA pain and function.
+Critical distinction: glucosamine sulfate appears more effective than glucosamine HCl in head-to-head and pooled analyses.
 EU regulatory bodies recognize glucosamine sulfate as a 'symptomatic slow-acting drug for OA' (SYSADOA); US considers all forms as supplements.
-Buy glucosamine SULFATE for evidence-based use.
+Buy glucosamine sulfate for evidence-based use.

 Side effects and drug interactions